- Arts and Design»

 By Cindy Jenkins

-This book begins with an inspirational gallery of absolutely gorgeous beads by dozens of the world's most famous glass bead artists including Kristina Logan, Kimberly Affleck, Stephanie Sersich, Pati Walton, Kate Fowle Meleney, John Winter, Heather Trimlett, Barbara Becker Simon, Kim Wertz and Greg Galardy, to name just a few.
+This is one of the first books on glass bead making I purchased, and I still love looking at it.
+It begins with an inspirational gallery of absolutely gorgeous beads by dozens of the world's most famous glass bead artists including Kristina Logan, Kimberly Affleck, Stephanie Sersich, Pati Walton, Kate Fowle Meleney, John Winter, Heather Trimlett, Barbara Becker Simon, Kim Wertz and Greg Galardy, to name just a few.
 Then these world-renowned glass bead artists explain the techniques they used to create them.
-Whether or not you make glass beads, you'll want to read it for creative inspiration and enjoyment and then leave it out on your coffee table to dazzle your friends.
+Whether or not you make glass beads, you'll enjoy reading for creative inspiration and enjoyment, and maybe leaving it on your coffee table to dazzle your art-loving friends.
+Beads of Glass

 Murano Italy is Famous for Its Finely Crafted Venetian Glass Beads, Glass Sculptures, and Other Glass Art